The 14.5-acre parcel on Hovey’s Pond owned by the Bergstrom family has long been a Boxford conservation priority.

 Enhances climate resiliency by maintaining healthy woodlands, wetlands, and clean water

-Vote to approve CPA funds to forever conserve the land at the Boxford Spring Town Meeting September.
-Stay tuned for more information.
+A Yes vote on Article 11 approved CPA funds to forever conserve the land at the Boxford Town Meeting on September 12th.

-Voters at the Boxford September Town Meeting will be asked to approve the use of $60,000 in existing CPA funds to conserve the land.
+Voters at Boxford's September 12th Town Meeting approved the use of $50,000 in existing CPA funds to conserve the land by voting YES on Article 11.

 Greenbelt is grateful to several professional and staff photographers whose work is featured prominently within our website.